GuHuangAI/DiffusionEdge/ReadMe.md

 ~~~

 ## II.
 Prepare Data.
-The data structure should look like:
+The training data structure should look like:
 ```commandline
 |-- $data_root
 |   |-- image